moe123/coconut/ReadMe.markdown

 // STL bindings, Coconut collections already implement those algorithms
 // but adding concurrency options among other things not covered by the
 // STL algorithm interfaces.
-Thus, just an example to show the interoperability between both.
+Thus, just an explicit example to show the
+// interoperability between both.

 auto names = firstNames + With<String>(u8"Alberts") + Number(44) + Date();